How the War in Iraq Impacted Bruce Springsteen’s Music

 When Bruce Springsteen is on tour, whether solo or with the E Street Band, his concert setlists sometimes become a commentary on what is going on in the world.

-The U.S./Iraq War would have a profound effect on Springsteen’s concerts and songs.
-In the 2004 U.S. presidential election, Bruce campaigned against George W. Bush and played a major role in the Vote for Change tour.
-His next two albums would feature songs about characters dealing with the Iraq War and its consequences, including ‘Devils & Dust,’ ‘Last to Die’ and ‘Gypsy Biker.’
+The Iraq War would have a profound effect on Springsteen’s concerts and songs.
+In the 2004 U.S. presidential election, he campaigned against George W. Bush and played a major role in the Vote for Change tour.
+Springsteen's next two albums would feature songs about characters dealing with the Iraq War and its consequences, including "Devils & Dust," "Last to Die" and "Gypsy Biker."